Ireland corporate bank accounts in 2024

 - Bank customer service is excellent.
 Irish bank officers are respectful, friendly and caring.

-- Because of the above, Healy Consultants Group PLC considers Ireland an excellent long-term banking solution for our multinational Clients.
+- Because of the above, Healy Consultants Group considers Ireland an excellent long-term banking solution for our multinational Clients.

 Important information on the Irish banking sector